Renuma1618/Image-slider/README.md

 ## Getting Started

-This is a customizable web-based calculator application.
-Easily modify the design by changing the background image, font color, and icons to match your preferences.
-Here's how to get started:
+   1. Download the source code:

-   1. Clone the repository to your local machine.
+    --Clone or download the repository to your local machine.

-   2. Open the project in your preferred code editor.
+   2. Open the project:

+    --Use your preferred code editor to open the downloaded project files.

+   3. Customize the code:

-   3. Customize the HTML, CSS, or JavaScript files to suit your needs.
+    --Modify the HTML, CSS, and JavaScript files to match your desired design and requirements.

+    --Replace the image files in the images folder with your own images or update the file paths accordingly.

+    --Customize the background color, font styles, or any other CSS properties as per your preference.

-   4. Test the calculator locally to ensure it functions correctly.
+   4. Test the functionality:

+    --Open the HTML file in a web browser to see the image gallery in action.

+    --Verify that the images are displayed correctly and the gallery layout meets your expectations.

+    --Test the navigation by scrolling horizontally using the mouse wheel or clicking the back and next buttons.

+   5. Deploy the web page:

-   5. Deploy the updated application to your chosen hosting platform for others to use.
+    --Upload the modified code to your web hosting or server.

-Unleash your creativity and personalize the calculator according to your style!
+   6. Explore customization options:

+    --Experiment with different images to showcase your own collection.

+    --Customize the gallery layout, grid dimensions, or spacing to suit your visual preferences.

+    --Adjust the hover effects, such as grayscale to full color or image scaling, to create a unique user experience.

+   7. Enjoy the image gallery:

+    --View your website or web page with the personalized image gallery.

+    --Explore the images with smooth navigation and interactive hover effects.

+    --Make it your own by customizing the images, background, and styling to match your desired aesthetic.

+Note: The JavaScript code can be further customized to add additional functionality or interactions.
+Feel free to tailor the code to meet your specific needs or integrate it into your existing projects.

 ## Features

-   1. Basic arithmetic operations: Addition, subtraction, multiplication, and division.

-   2. Decimal point support and clearing display.

-   3. Delete last character and evaluate expressions.

-   4. User-friendly design with responsive layout.

-   5. Styling with custom CSS for an appealing visual experience.

-   6. Use of popular web fonts for improved typography.

-   7. Integration of Font Awesome icons for enhanced aesthetics.
+   1. Responsive image gallery.

+   2. Scrollable gallery with smooth navigation.

+   3. Grayscale effect on images, full color on hover.

+   4. CSS grid layout for organized display.

+   5. Horizontal scrolling using mouse wheel.

+   6. Back and next buttons for image navigation.

+   7. Easy customization of images and styling.